CARE OF A LONGEARS

 While mules generally show more personality characteristics than a horse and do require you to be on your toes to out think them when you are handling them, they in no way require any less basic health care than a horse.
 Mules are tough, but that doesn’t give anyone the license to purposefully neglect their basic needs.

 Donkeys, and to a lesser degree mules, require less feed than a horse and actually cannot tolerate feed that is too rich.
 It can be fatal to them if they are forced to exist on a high protein diet.
-However that knowledge has been taken to extreme in some cases and people have been known to severely malnourish donkeys because they thought they didn’t need to eat anything but straw.
+However that knowledge has been taken to extreme in some cases and people have been known to severely malnourish donkeys because they thought they didn’t need to eat anything but a few wisps of straw.
 You can feed donkeys and mules less than horses and they do well on a lesser quality feed, but they do need to eat and they do need some protein.

 Most mules will not gorge themselves if too much food is presented to them.
 They tend only to eat for their needs and leave the rest.
 However there are some who will overeat and these are the ones who can founder, just like a horse.
 We had an older mule that would founder if she got too much fresh grass in the spring, so we had to keep her corralled during this time.
 Unfortunately, over the years, we did not always catch her in time and this happened more than I’d like to admit.
 Last time I thought her coffin bone must be rotated, but x-rays showed very little rotation.
 Each time we were able to bring her back to usefulness, but I often thought if she had been a horse and foundered this many times, she would have been a lost cause long ago.
 She’s tough, and I have reason to believe its ‘cause she’s a mule!